decentraland/cli/README.md

 `dcl` command should now be available.

 For CLI tool development, run `npm run watch` in your terminal and `npm link` in order to use it anywhere.
 The CLI will use the mainnet address for the LANDProxy contract by default.
 If you want to change it, you can define the `LAND_REGISTRY_CONTRACT_ADDRESS` environment variable.
 You can also use `DCL_ENV=dev` to point to the Ropsten contract.
 Contract addresses are available [here](https://contracts.decentraland.org/addresses.json).

-For the Decentraland IPFS node, we are getting the url from [here](decentraland.github.io/ipfs-node/url.json).
-If you want to set a different url set the `IPFS_GATEWAY` var in the `.env` file.

 You can do incremental compilations by running `npm run watch`, but you will need to run `npm run build` at least once before.